emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 You get to Firewall Manager by clicking on your firewall and finding it under the Settings tab.
 Don't forget to make a route table and associate it to a subnet to direct the traffic to the firewall NVA.

+DNAT - destination NAT.
+Think of this like just regular NAT and a load balancer kind of.
+Someone from the public internet is trying to get to your resource so they address you PIP and port which gets translated to your private IP and port.

+Network rules - think about private IP to private IP like a standard firewall.

+Application rules - Layer 7 (HTTP/HTTPS) rules and inspection.
+Think FQDNs and URLs.

+Azure Firewalls have a DNAT Rule Collection, Network Rule Collection, and Application Rule Collection.
+We evaluate these rules from left to right (So DNAT, Network, and then App).
+These rule collections go into a Rule Collection Group which you can also have multiple of and they have their own priority levels.
+So a Rule Collection Group will contain a DNAT Rule Collection, Network Rule Collection, and Application Rule Collection.
+These rule collection groups get grouped into a Policy.
+We can have multiple policies.
+You use Azure Firewall Manager to administer your policies.

+You can have a Parent Policy and a Child Policy.
+The child policies inherit the policies from the parent policy.
+So you'll always evaluate your parent policy's rules first before the child's policy rules.

+Rule evaluation: start at parent policy.
+Evaluate the rules in your lowest priority rule collection group (RCG).
+Then you evaluate all of your DNAT-RC.
+And then you move to all of your NET-RC.
+Then you move to your APP-RC.
+Then you move to the next lowest priority RCG.
+So forth and so on.
+Then you move to your child policy and do the same thing.

 ## 07.11.2025
 **Today's Topic**
 * AZ-700 - Implement and Manage Network Security Groups (NSG)